 Sailing Is Not as Hard as it Looks

 If you look at some tropical magazines, you might see pictures of people working hard on the sailboat.
 Sailing is indeed a workout, but it’s not nearly as difficult as some people make it look.
-A solid instructor can teach you the basics in an afternoon.
+A solid instructor can teach you the basics in the afternoon.
 Then, you can take control of the boat and push off on your own.
 With a few sessions, you’ll have what it takes to explore the waves on your own!

 The Biggest Challenges in Sailing